BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 Taxa are based on the NCBI taxonomy identifiers, to find out the NCBI ID that corresponds to the species being looked for, you can choose the species at [https://www.bgee.org/search/species](https://www.bgee.org/search/species) and look for the species ID in the general information section.
 Alternatively, we can search the NCBI ID of a given species directly at the [NCBI taxonomy website](https://www.ncbi.nlm.nih.gov/taxonomy).
 For example, human ID is `9606`, and its full corresponding IRI defined in the Bgee knowledge graph is `http://purl.uniprot.org/taxonomy/9606`.
 More precisely, the full IRI is composed of the `http://purl.uniprot.org/taxonomy/` prefix and the NCBI ID as the suffix.

 ### Gene identifiers
 Currently, Bgee mostly reuses either Ensembl or NCBI Gene database identifiers depending on the genome source.
 These identifiers are stated for each gene with the [dcterms:identifier](http://purl.org/dc/terms/identifier) relation.
 The genome source for each species in Bgee can be verified at each Bgee species page accessible at [https://www.bgee.org/search/species](https://www.bgee.org/search/species) such as [human page](https://www.bgee.org/species/9606) states the genome source as being [Ensembl](https://nov2020.archive.ensembl.org/Homo_sapiens/Info/Index) in the "General information" section.
 To fetch the corresponding main gene identifier to a given gene in Bgee, we can rely on the [Bgee's gene search tool](https://www.bgee.org/search/genes).
-For example, if we search for the APOC1 gene with the [Bgee's gene search tool](https://www.bgee.org/search/genes), the first row result refers to the human APOC1 gene and the first column shows the correspoding Ensembl id: `ENSG00000130208` and its full IRI is `http://rdf.ebi.ac.uk/resource/ensembl/ENSG00000130208` as defined in the Bgee knowledge graph.
+For example, if we search for the APOC1 gene with the [Bgee's gene search tool](https://www.bgee.org/search/genes), the first row result refers to the human APOC1 gene and the first column shows the corresponding Ensembl id: `ENSG00000130208` and its full IRI is `http://rdf.ebi.ac.uk/resource/ensembl/ENSG00000130208` as defined in the Bgee knowledge graph.
 The IRI is composed of the prefix `http://rdf.ebi.ac.uk/resource/ensembl/` and the `Ensembl id`.
 If it is a `NCBI Gene id`, the IRI prefix is `https://www.ncbi.nlm.nih.gov/gene/`.
 For instance, `https://www.ncbi.nlm.nih.gov/gene/118230125` corresponds to the [apoc1 eel gene](https://www.ncbi.nlm.nih.gov/gene/118230125).

 ### Anatomical entity vocabulary
 For looking up an ontology term corresponding to a given anatomical entity, we can rely on the Ontology Look Up service at https://www.ebi.ac.uk/ols4/ontologies/uberon.
 For example, if we type `liver` in the search field we can retrieve the Uberon identifier that is `UBERON:0002107` and its corresponding IRI http://purl.obolibrary.org/obo/UBERON_0002107 as defined in the Bgee knowledge graph.

 ### Developmental stage vocabulary
 For looking up an ontology term corresponding to a given developmental stage, we can browse the [developmental stage file](https://raw.githubusercontent.com/BgeeDB/bgee_pipeline/master/source_files/uberon/dev_stage_ontology.obo).
 In this file, by looking at the name and ID fields we can compose the corresponding IRI of a given developmental stage.
 For example, we can look up  `post-juvenile`  and find out that its ID is `UBERON:0000113`.
-By prefixing this ID with`http://purl.obolibrary.org/obo/`  and replacing `:` with `_`, we can define its IRI as stated in the Bgee knowledge graph: `http://purl.obolibrary.org/obo/UBERON_0000113`.
+By prefixing this ID with `http://purl.obolibrary.org/obo/`  and replacing `:` with `_`, we can define its IRI as stated in the Bgee knowledge graph: `http://purl.obolibrary.org/obo/UBERON_0000113`.
 Alternatively, we can retrieve all developmental stages and their IRIs in Bgee with the [Q11 query](#q11).

 #### Q11: